kiro6/kiro6/README.md

 ## About Me

-Hello there, I'm Kyrillos Maged Fakhry.
+Hello there, I'm Kyrillos.
 SWE and Cybersecurity Enthusiast

 ## Education
 B.Sc in Computers and Data Science Alexandria University